exceptionSPG/shivagyawali.com.np/src/content/posts/2024-01-18-format-ntfs-to-exfat-on-ubuntu.md

    ##             Shiva\ Gyawali/Kailaba-disk is my destination directory

    ```
-2. Install exfat on Ubuntu
+2. ## Install exfat on Ubuntu and format with it

    To apply exfat filesystem to this partition, we need to install exfat command and utils on ubuntu.
 We need to install exfat-fuse and exfat-utils, However on Ubuntu 22 and higher, exfat-utils [is replaced by exfatprogs](https://askubuntu.com/a/1403901)